Join live or receive a link to the recording and earn a CE certificate

 What are the most popular books and series at each grade level?
 How can we help students to engage more deeply with the texts they read?
 Are there proven steps we can take to increase students’ nonfiction reading?

 These are just a few of the questions answered in What Kids Are Reading, the world’s largest annual survey of K–12 reading habits.
-Attend this edWebinar to explore the most actionable insights from the new 2020 report —along with educators’ tips for motivating struggling readers and for incorporating SEL into reading instruction.
+Watch this edWebinar to explore the most actionable insights from the new 2020 report —along with educators’ tips for motivating struggling readers and for incorporating SEL into reading instruction.

-Participants will also explore strategies for:
+Viewers will also explore strategies for:

 - Identifying the topics students find most engaging